zhullyb/monyhar/monyhar/android_webview/docs/faq.md

 ## What’s the relationship between WebView and Chrome?

-WebView is built on top of the open source Chromium project, but it doesn’t share any data with Google Chrome.
+WebView is built on top of the open source Monyhar project, but it doesn’t share any data with Google Chrome.

 In Android 7, 8, and 9 (Nougat/Oreo/Pie), WebView is built into Chrome.
 Because